jlee8020/restaurants/README.md

   - Create a  full stack application using MEN development tools and enjoy!

 ## To play the game:
-- Click here(https://jlee8020.github.io/project-blackjack/) to play the game.
+- Click here(https://foodloverz.herokuapp.com/restaurants) to see my project.

 ## Motivation:
 - Austin food scene has transformed into a mecca of experience and exploration especially for food lovers.
 From one humble heart of a food truck operator to an experienced or well known executive chefs who brings love, flavor and experiences to their dishes.
 There's no wonder why like many others, I have a long list of restaurants to visit around town!
 So, creating an app that list all these amazing places to showcase our very own Austin is a no brainer.